Chronology of World War II

 Images from May 13, 1944

-A Sherman Tank Waiting to Move Forward duirng the Battle for Cassino in Italy, 13 May 1944
+A Sherman Tank Waiting to Move Forward

-Moroccan Soldier with Captured German POW in Castelforte, Italy, 13 May 1944
+Moroccan Soldier with Captured German POW

-Moroccan soldier with captured German
+Moroccan Soldier with Captured German POW

-German Tank Buried in Rubble in Castelforte, Italy, 13 May 1944
+German Tank Buried in Rubble

-Allied tanks move through Santi Cosma e Damiano
+Allied Tanks Move through Santi Cosma e Damiano

-German POWs Being Driven to a US Post in Monte Maio, Italy, 13 May 1944
+German POWs Being Driven to a US Post

-Air Force Personnel Talking over Performance of a Night Bomber at an Airfield at Caserta, Italy, 13 May 1944
+Talking over Performance of a Night Bomber

 [May 12th - May 14th]